gatsbyjs/gatsby/docs/docs/gatsby-on-linux.md

 **Install node**

-If installing node via the instructions given on the nodejs.org site doesn't give the correct permissions (i.e. permission errors when trying to `npm install`) try using [n] instead, you can install it with [n-install]:
+Following the install instructions on nodejs.org leaves a slightly broken install (i.e. permission errors when trying to `npm install`).
+Instead trying installing node versions using [n] which you can install with [n-install]:

 ```sh
 curl -L https://git.io/n-install | bash